wormi4ok/evernote2md/README.md

 If outputDir is not specified, `./notes` is used.
 Use optional `--folders` flag to put every note in a separate folder.

+An option `--tagTemplate` allows to change the way tags are formatted.
+See [wiki article](https://github.com/wormi4ok/evernote2md/wiki/Custom-tag-template) for more information.

 To get clean Markdown output without inline HTML tags for highlighted text, use `--noHighlights` flag.

 Flag `--help` shows all available options.